divim/AzureOpenAI-Ref/README.md

 The following resources are available in this repository:

 - **High Level Diagram**: To highlight the logical flow of Azure components to facilitate conversations with the chat bot on your web application
--
 - **Low Level Diagram**: Builds on top of the Azure Qatar Reference Architecture to provide secure and scalable ways to deploy your resources

-- **Deployment Guide**:

 ## Coming soon
-Scripts to help you instantly set up these services in your Azure tenant.
+A deployment guide and scripts to help you instantly set up these services in your Azure tenant.

 ## Contributions
 We welcome contributions to enhance and expand this reference architecture.
 If you have improvements, suggestions, or new insights, feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
-- [Fundamentals](./fundamentals/): A collection of notebooks illustrating fundamental usage of GPT.

 ## FAQ
 1. **What is GPT?**